 The construction industry is one of the most dangerous occupations.
-Construction workers can become injured by being caught between objects, electrocuted, struck by objects, or by falling from high elevations.
-If you or your loved one have been injured in a construction accident after being caught in between objects, you may be entitled to compensation.
-Construction accidents involving becoming caught in or between two items can be the most devastating injuries.
+Construction workers can become injured by being caught-in or between objects, electrocuted, struck by objects, or by falling from high elevations.
+If you or your loved one have been injured in a construction accident after being caught in or between objects, you may be entitled to compensation.
+Construction accidents involving becoming caught in or between two objects can cause the most devastating injuries.

 Discuss Your Case With a Staten Island Construction Accident Attorney

-Attorney Frank J. Dito has an excellent track record of winning verdicts and settlements for New York victims of construction accidents.
-If you suffered a severe injury from being caught in between two objects in a construction accident, attorney Frank J. Dito is here to help.
+Attorney Frank J. Dito, Jr. has an excellent track record of winning verdicts and settlements for New York victims of construction accidents.
+If you suffered a severe injury from being caught in between two objects in a construction accident, attorney Frank J. Dito, Jr. is here to help.
 He has helped many Staten Island and Brooklyn-area clients recover compensation for medical bills, lost wages, and pain and suffering caused by their construction injuries.
-Contact the Law Offices of Frank J. Dito today to schedule your free initial consultation.
+Contact the Law Offices of Frank J. Dito, Jr. today to schedule your free initial consultation.

-Caught-in-between construction accidents can happen anytime a worker’s body gets crushed, compressed, jammed, or stuck between two objects.
-Caught-in-between accidents can also happen when a construction worker’s limb or any other part of his or her body is pulled into machinery with moving and rolling parts.
+Caught-in or between construction accidents can happen anytime a worker’s body gets crushed, compressed, jammed, or stuck between two objects.
+Caught-in or between accidents can also happen when a construction worker’s limb or any other part of his or her body is pulled into machinery with moving and rolling parts.
 It can become impossible for the victim to escape without suffering serious injury or even death.

 Trench Collapses Can Lead to Injuries or Death